axelarnetwork/axelar-examples/README.md

 `node scripts/deploy examples/call-contract [<local|testnet>]`

-\Editor: Left it alone and it asked me to specify local and testnet.
-How do you accept default?
-Tried again with `node scripts/deploy examples/call-contract local` and it worked.]

 2. To test it, run:

 `node scripts/test examples/call-contract [<local|testnet>] [<source-chain] [<destination-chain>] [<message]`

-\[Editor: Entered: `node scripts/test examples/call-contract 2500 2501 "Hello Axelar!"` and got a result of `dquote>`.
-Looks like I have to use 'strings' .]

 3. To share your code cross-chain, run `yarn call-contract`.